 We serve many trades, including plumbing, electrical, HVAC, garage door, pest control, landscaping and others.
 In fiscal 2023, fiscal 2024 and the 12 months ended July 31, 2023 and 2024, we processed \$44.9 billion, \$55.7 billion, \$50.6 billion and \$62.0 billion of Gross Transaction Volume, or GTV, respectively.
 GTV represents the sum of total dollars invoiced by our customers to end customers through our platform in a given period, which is intended to be a proxy for the total revenue our customers generate from their end customers.
-We define a customer as a parent organization, which may have multiple locations, brands or subsidiaries, that has been billed in the prior three months, and of those customers we define Active Customers as customers with over \$10,000 of annualized billings.17 Our customers have ranged in size from family-owned contractors with a few employees to large franchises with national footprints of over 500 locations and over \$1 billion in annual GTV.
+We define a customer as a parent organization, which may have multiple locations, brands or subsidiaries, that has been billed in the prior three months, and of those customers we define Active Customers as customers with over \$10,000 of annualized billings.
+Our customers have ranged in size from family-owned contractors with a few employees to large franchises with national footprints of over 500 locations and over \$1 billion in annual GTV.
 As of January 31, 2023 and 2024, we had approximately 6,800 Active Customers and approximately 8,000 Active Customers, respectively, representing over 95% and over 96% of our annualized billings, respectively.
 During fiscal 2024, our customers performed jobs in zip codes representing approximately 98.5% of the U.S. population, based on U.S. census data as of 2022.
 In fiscal 2024, approximately 109 million jobs were completed by our customers through our platform.
-As a testament to our platform's ability to scale with our customers, as of January 31, 2024, we had over 1,000 customers with annualized billings exceeding \$100,000 on our platform represented over 50% of annualized billings as of January 31, 2024.13
+As a testament to our platform's ability to scale with our customers, as of January 31, 2024, we had over 1,000 customers with annualized billings exceeding \$100,000 on our platform, a number which has roughly doubled since January 31, 2022.
+Customers with annualized billings exceeding \$100,000 on our platform represented over 50% of annualized billings as of January 31, 2024.

 We have two general categories of revenue: (i) platform revenue and (ii) professional services and other revenue.
-The substantial majority of our revenue is platform revenue, which we generate through (a) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (b) usage-based revenue generated from transactions using our FinTech solutions and usage of certain Pro products.
-Our Core product offers a base-level functionality across all key workflows, including call tracking, scheduling, dispatching, end-customer communications, marketing automation, estimating, job costing, sales, inventory and payroll.
-To supplement our Core product and provide an even higher level of functionality, we offer our Pro products, which provide value-additive capabilities, as well as our FinTech products, which include payment processing and third-party financing solutions.
+The substantial majority of our revenue is platform revenue, which we generate through (a) subscription revenue generated from access to and use of our platform, including subscriptions to our Core and certain Pro products, and (b) usage-based revenue generated from transactions using our FinTech solutions, usage of certain Pro products and other usage-based services.
+We land with our Core product, which offers a base-level functionality across all key workflows, including call tracking, scheduling, dispatching, end-customer communications, marketing automation, estimating, job costing, sales, inventory and payroll integration.
+To supplement our Core product and provide an even higher level of functionality, we offer our Pro products, which provide valueadditive capabilities, as well as our FinTech products, which include payment processing and third-party financing solutions.
 Together, we refer to our Pro and FinTech products as "add-on products."
 Our net dollar retention rate, which we view as a measure of our customers' growth and success on our platform, was over 110% for each of the last ten fiscal quarters.
-18 Our net dollar retention rate has declined slightly over the last ten fiscal quarters, as well as on a year-over-year basis, as we have expanded our customer base and, in turn, increased annualized billings during this period.
+As our customer base has grown, we have seen a gradual normalization of our quarterly net dollar retention rate over the last ten fiscal quarters.
+During this period, our quarterly net dollar retention rate declined by seven percentage points, of which a two percentage point decline occurred in the last twelve months between July 31, 2023 and July 31, 2024.
 We also generate a small portion of revenue from professional services and other sources, with this type of revenue generally earned when we onboard new customers.